christosLamp/devops1/README.md

 1. Manage all Entities from the admin site

 ### C. Students Can
-1.Register an account
+1. Register an account.
-2.Apply for a Course
+2. Apply for a Course

 ### B. Secretary Can
 1.See Applies from all Students.